 Tour groups can also queue jump at attractions as they get their own entrances.
 Some even offer earlier entrances to beat the crowds.

 3. Your itinerary will be assembled by those in the know

 Of course, this means that you will be treading the same well-worn path as others and there may be little opportunity to veer off the tourist trail.
-But let’s face it: would you really visit Cambodia and not visit Angkor Wat, or leave Guatemala before exploring the delights of Antigua?
+But let’s face it: would you really visit Barcelona and not see La Sagrada Família, or leave Guatemala before exploring the delights of Antigua?

 4. You will get valuable information about the country, its people and its culture

-5. The tour operator will sort things out of things go wrong
+5. The tour operator will sort things out if things go wrong

 Also if you are unlucky enough to fall ill whilst away, your tour leader should be able to provide assistance.